How to create a course outline with real examples

 But first, let’s take a step back to make sure you have all the information you need to outline your Teachable course like a pro.

 Yep, that’s right.
 To make a great course, think of the end result of your course before anything else.
-Similar to a lesson plan, your course outline should include learning outcomes.
-From there, you can decide on the learning activities to help you achieve these milestones.
-Because the most successful courses are ones that provide transformations for students, it’s important to start with the transformation you want your students to achieve.
+What’s the overarching goal or transformation that your course provides?
 Then work backwards to determine, step by step, how your ideal student would get to that end goal you’re selling.
+It’s essential to get clear on this before designing any lesson plans!

 Take a few minutes to actually write down the transformation students will experience in your course.
 Go on, finish this sentence: “By the end of this course, students will be able to do blank.”